“You are empowering other people’s lives and that makes it all worthwhile.”

 Amy Stephenson is a 42-year-old Assistant Locality Manager (ALM) with Discovery in Yeovil and has worked with the organisation since May 2020.
 She works in a residential home and at two supported living houses , supporting six individuals.
 Being promoted to ALM in such a short period of time is a testament to the way Amy has excelled in every facet of her job.

 Amy joined Discovery after a 20-year career in the retail sector following a redundancy at the start of the pandemic.
 When searching for roles, social care, specifically with Discovery, stood out for her:

-“I was looking for a new job because the fashion store I worked in was closing.
-There were lots of adverts from different care providers but Discovery’s wasn’t full of jargon and it was more inviting.
+“I was looking for a new job and there were lots of adverts from different care providers but Discovery’s wasn’t full of jargon and it was more inviting.
 The application process was simple too.
-I applied online and it all happened very quickly and I had an interview straight away and got the job” she says.
+I applied online and it all happened very quickly and I had an interview straight away and got the job.”